Del Rey, CA

 462 people

-As of 2023, 26.6% of Del Rey, CA residents (402 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 26.6% of Del Rey, CA residents (402 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Del Rey, CA was 31%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Del Rey, CA compared to that of it's neighboring and parent geographies.